ALA Board of Directors

 Expectations: Individuals who commit to serve at this level of the Association are held to high standards of public decorum, dependability and service to the members.
-Directors are expected to attend various Board meetings, events and functions that occur during their term of office.
+Directors are expected to attend all Board meetings, events and functions that occur during their term.

-It is required that each Director support and abide by the Bylaws, Governance Practice Statements, Code of Ethics, Policies, Strategic Plan and Plan of Work of the Association.
+It is required that each Director support and abide by the Bylaws, Governance Practice Statements, Code of Ethics, Policies, Strategic Direction and Plan of Work of the Association.